mahoney1/test/test2.md

 #### :card_index: [back to base camp :camping: ](#top)

-<a name="ibmcloud"></a>
+<a name="varcloud"></a>

-### :information_source:  IBM Cloud / Kubernetes Support / IBM Container service
+### :information_source:  Cloud Issues eg. providers like IBM/Azure Cloud / Kubernetes Support / Cloud hosted Container service

-Please seek support through the official channels - see link below for more info
+Please seek support through the official channels for the Provider hosting your Hyperledger Fabric/Composer environment.
+(Composer cannot provide assistance with 3rd party Cloud environments per se, as support in this knowledge base is provided for local Development or local DevTest environments) - see link below for more info

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
 | IBM Sandbox / Kubernetes support  |for support with your particular environment on IBM Cloud you should go to this page https://console.bluemix.net/docs/support/index.html#contacting-support
+| Microsoft Azure | See [Microsoft support]() or [here](https://social.msdn.microsoft.com/Forums/en-US/home?forum=azureblockchain) for more information.

 #### :card_index: [back to base camp :camping: ](#top)